UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Investment choices: There is a very limited range of investments on the Vanguard platform, but this is no bad thing for newer investors or those who take a hands-off approach.
 You can’t invest in individual company stocks through Vanguard.
 Instead, you have access to around 85 Vanguard funds.
 These funds offer access to global companies and bonds.

 Fees: There are typically no dealing fees.
 Annual management fees for accounts with more than £32,000 invested across Vanguard are just 0.15%, capped at £375 a year, on top of fund fees averaging 0.20% a year.
-Note, however, that investors with less than £32,000 invested are now charged an annual fee of £48 which can be expensive for smaller portfolios.
+Note, however, that investors with less than £32,000 invested across Vanguard are now charged a £4 monthly fee (£48 a year), which can work out to be expensive for smaller portfolios.

 If your portfolio is worth more than £100,000 then a broker with flat fees may work out cheaper and you’d get more investment choices.
 Annual management fees would be £150 a year on top of ongoing fund charges.
-But Vanguard offers a great starting point for a SIPP.
+Overall, though, Vanguard offers a great starting point for a SIPP.

 Company Overall Rating Minimum Deposit SIPP ISA